stefdebarros/ProjectInsight/README.md

 I show how to
 - [extract raw data](https://github.com/stefdebarros/ProjectInsight/blob/master/extract_raw_data.ipynb) from the Ministry of Health webpage
 - [format/prepare the data](https://github.com/stefdebarros/ProjectInsight/blob/master/extract_format_data.ipynb) for analysis
-- [some data exploration and cleaning](https://github.com/stefdebarros/ProjectInsight/blob/master/analysis_severe_cases_data_exploration.ipynb) to get a grasp of what it is about
+- [do some data exploration and cleaning](https://github.com/stefdebarros/ProjectInsight/blob/master/analysis_severe_cases_data_exploration.ipynb) to get a grasp of what it is about
 - [perform a univariate logistic regression](https://github.com/stefdebarros/ProjectInsight/blob/master/analysis_severe_cases_univariate_logistic_regression.ipynb),  used as a preliminary analysis, to see how each individual parameter impact the outcome.
 The [result vizualisation](https://github.com/stefdebarros/ProjectInsight/blob/master/analysis_severe_cases_univariate_logistic_regression_results.ipynb) are shown elsewhere for more clarity.
 - [perform a complete multivariate analysis](), accounting for all parameters
 - ) a complete logistic regression analysis of this data, first univariate: [NEED LINK](https://www.lemonde.fr/), and then multivariate